Iran's foreign ministry to lead nuclear talks with world powers

 "This is an encouraging development.
 Zarif is a very skilled diplomat and the negotiating team he appoints will be knowledgeable and creative.
 This hardly ensures a deal, but it does suggest Iran will engage in earnest diplomacy," Cliff Kupchan, a director and Middle East analyst at risk consultancy Eurasia Group, told Reuters.

 The powers are keen to restart negotiations quickly amid concerns over Iran expanding its nuclear capacity.
 They believe Tehran's nuclear work is aimed at giving it the capacity to make bombs.
-Iran denies this and says it needs nuclear power for energy generation and medical research.
+Iran denies having any military intentions and says it needs nuclear power for energy generation and medical research.

-European Union foreign policy chief Catherine Ashton, who oversees negotiations with Iran on behalf of the six powers, said they were ready to hold a new round as soon as possible.
+European Union foreign policy chief Catherine Ashton, who oversees negotiations with Iran on behalf of the six powers, said on Thursday they were ready to hold a new round as soon as possible.

-"We are in touch with the Iranian side and as the high representative has already told the Iranian foreign minister in their phone conversation in August, we stand ready to resume negotiations," said Ashton's spokesman, Michael Mann.
+"We are in touch with the Iranian side and as the high representative has already told the Iranian foreign minister in their phone conversation in August, we stand ready to resume negotiations," Ashton's spokesman Michael Mann said.

 FRUSTRATING PACE